 - Molecular genetics

 Leading Researchers, Life-Changing Research

-Our principal investigators—internationally recognized scientists—represent the departments of biological sciences, biomedical engineering and sciences, physics, and psychology at Virginia Tech.
-Their research teams are composed of postdoctoral fellows, graduate students, technicians and medical students from the Virginia Tech Carilion School of Medicine, as well as undergraduate students from Virginia Tech.
+Research teams are composed of faculty members, postdoctoral fellows, graduate students, technicians, and medical students from the Virginia Tech Carilion School of Medicine, as well as undergraduate students from Virginia Tech and other universities.